Gifted Girls Only: Club Sapphire

 I finished my wine and joined my friends.
 The cruise would dock before ten, giving us another opportunity to shut down Club Sapphire.
 Across the room, Trey and Kenni sat close, hands clasped under the table.
 Frederick and Heather talked and laughed, and Julie joined in occasionally.
 I hoped it wasn’t just an act.

 I huffed.
-"They're not going to believe her."
+“They won’t believe her.”

 “Actually, I hope they do,” Theresa said.
 “Frederick Garvey can afford our services.”